 Mentorship by a relevant external organisation.

-Research proposals based on the list of suggested topics should have a maximum length of 2,500 words and should include the following aspects:
+Research proposals should have a maximum length of 2,500 words and should include the following aspects:

-- Details on how you would like to develop the suggested research topic, including the originality of the project, relevant concepts and literature.
-For applicants of the ‘Open Call’ route, you will also need to develop a clear statement on how the rationale and context for the project topic fits to the TRANSFORM programme, clearly indicating one of the research clusters to which the project topic is aligned;
+- A clear statement on how the rationale and context for the project topic fits to the TRANSFORM programme, clearly indicating one of the research clusters to which the project topic is aligned;

 - Potential theoretical and methodological intervention and impact on the field of inquiry;